ROSS: RObust decentralized Stochastic learning based on Shapley values

 \section{Introduction}

 The goal of distributed machine learning is to learn from data distributed across multiple agents~\cite{McMahanMRHA-AISTATS17,LianZZHZL-NIPS17,VerbraekenWKK-CSUR21,KairouzMABBN-FTML21}.
 The distributed learning algorithms can be classified into two categories according to communication topology: \textit{centralized} learning and \textit{decentralized} learning.
 In centralized learning, e.g., \textit{Federated Learning} (FL)~\cite{McMahanMRHA-AISTATS17,GaoTW-IEEENet23}, data are distributed across a group of agents, and a global model is learned by aggregating the updates computed locally at the agents through a central server.
-Nevertheless, in such a centralized architecture, all of the agents are coordinated by the central server; hence, the utility of the distributed learning central server thus may suffer severe limitations, e.g., when the central server suffers cyber-attacks or it has to persistently communicate with the agents and thus becomes a significant bottleneck.
+Nevertheless, in such a centralized architecture, all of the agents are coordinated by the central server; hence, the usability of the FL framework may suffer severe limitations, e.g., when the central server suffers cyber-attacks or it has to persistently communicate with the agents and thus becomes a significant bottleneck.
 To address these concerns, the paradigm of decentralized learning is proposed.
 There is no central server entailed in decentralized learning, and each agent interacts only with its neighbors.

-Unfortunately, the decentralized learning is severely challenged by the complicated data distribution across the agents, especially considering there is no central infrastructure for global coordination.
+Unfortunately, decentralized learning is severely challenged by the complicated data distribution across the agents, especially considering there is no central infrastructure for global coordination.
 For example, the data of different agents naturally tend to be non-independently and identically distributed (non-IID)~\cite{LiDCB-ICDE2022}, such that the data of the agents may not align with the global objective of the decentralized learning.
 Furthermore, the data at the agents are usually noisy due to the measurement errors~\cite{GhoshKS-AAAI17,TuorWKLL-ICPR20}.
 Additionally, some of the agents may be corrupted such that their data are poisoned~\cite{LiHBS-ICML21}.
 Such noises or errors also diminish the data relevance at the agents and aggravate the heterogeneity of the data distribution, potentially inducing the failure of the global model training.